![]() |

 NOTE: The "life-research.edu/vsp.html" link given below belongs to the Sid Williams Research Center.
 This research facility is in affiliation with Life University, College of Chiropractic, School of Arts and Sciences in Marietta, Georgia.
 The founder of Life University was Dr. Sid E. Williams, D.C.
 You should know that Dr. Earl Craton and Dr. Sid Williams knew each other professionally.
-And yes, I am fully aware that Sid's Research Center seems to have disappeared from off of the face of the web.
-Witness the potential impetus that prompted this fact.
+And yes, I am fully aware that Sid's Research Center has gone missing from the internet.
+See what may have prompted this fact.
 Do you suppose they will finally get it right now?
-I stand in observance....
+I doubt it, but I am watching....

 November 27, 2002

-See an acceptable proof of my supposition that this web site is responsible for the demise of the Life University's research database.
+The linked page from the Internet Archive actually supports my suspicion that this web site is responsible for the disappearance of the Life University's research database.
 Notice the last date listed and see just how frequently their index page was being crawled.
 My challenge was made on September 24, 2002.
 My question is: "What is it that they have to hide?".

 February 20, 2005